buildkite/docs/pages/pipelines/rules.md

 ### Example rule use

-Imagine you use two clusters to separate environments necessary for building your application (CI cluster) and deploying your application (CD cluster).
-Ordinarily pipelines in those clusters would not be able to trigger each other due to the isolation of clusters.
+Imagine you use two clusters to separate the environments necessary for building and deploying your application: a CI cluster and a CD cluster.
+Ordinarily, pipelines in these separate clusters are not able to trigger each other due to the isolation of clusters.

 Creating a `pipeline.trigger_build.pipeline` rule would allow triggering a pipeline in the CD cluster from a pipeline in the CD cluster.
 This would allow maintaining the separation of the CI and CD agents and still support triggering the deployment pipeline from the build pipeline.